csh03/ECE297-Mapping-Project/README.md

 ## Algorithms
 **Drawing Graphics:** The program utilizes a spatial hashing algorithm - city streets and features are hashed into grid cells on the map.
 This results in incredibly fast performance, with the program maintaining framerates around 30-50 fps on most maps.

+**Pathfinding:** A* pathfinding algorithm was used, utilizing heuristics based on a graph node's distance to the final destination.
+This resulted in a 2x improvement over regular Djikstra's algorithm.
+The program can also find optimal solutions to the Travelling Courier problem, a variation on the NP-Hard Travelling Salesman Problem in which some graph nodes must be visited before others.
+At the start, it completes a Greedy search algorithm.
+The results of that algorithm are then passed into a combination of Two-Opt peturbations and Simulated Annealing hill climbing algorithms in an attempt to exit local minima.

 | Points of Interest  | Metro Stations |
 | ------------- | ------------- |
 | ![POI](https://github.com/csh03/ECE297---Mapping-101-4/blob/main/screenshots/zoomin.png)  | ![Metro Stations](https://github.com/csh03/ECE297---Mapping-101-4/blob/main/screenshots/metro.png) |